About the Concert Series

 w/ Everest Rising

-Thursday, September 19, 2024
+Thursday, September 11, 2025

 7:00 PM – 9:00PM

+We were so enthralled with Belle-Skinner’s performance last year that we simply HAD to ask her to come back this year.
+This concert is not to be missed!
 Belle-Skinner is a dark nostalgic singer-songwriter based in New York.
 With a hauntingly beautiful, lilting soprano and innate sense of melody she crafts tales of songbirds, sirens and desert nomads – nuanced and layered stories which bridge the gap between past and present.
 Though her influences cover a broad range of genres – from French chansons and Russian folk to contemporary alt-pop and rock – her voice often draws comparisons to the likes of Joni Mitchell, Kate Bush, Jeff Buckley, Mary Hopkin, and early St. Vincent.

 Meet Your Hosts – Everest Rising